Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 Here's what researchers actually need to do every day:
 - **Find relevant studies fast** – PubMed has millions of papers, and time matters when you're treating patients
 - **Identify similar patient cases** – knowing how other patients with similar profiles responded to treatment can be incredibly valuable
-- **Trust the data** – medical information needs to be accurate and consistent.
+- **Trust the data** – medical information needs to be accurate and consistent
 - **Ask questions naturally** – nobody wants to learn complex database query languages when they could just ask a question in plain English

 But here's where it gets tricky: medical language is its own beast.
 You can't just throw a general-purpose AI at terms like "diabetic nephropathy" or expect it to understand the nuances of different pharmacological interventions.
 The medical domain needs specialized tools that actually understand clinical context—not just pattern matching on buzzwords.

 That's the gap I wanted to fill.

-## The Solution: A Cloud-Native Medical AI Pipeline
+## The Solution: Building Something That Actually Works

-I designed and implemented a complete end-to-end system that addresses these challenges using modern cloud-native technologies and AI capabilities.
-The system provides automated data ingestion, semantic search, data validation, and an AI-powered query interface.
+So I rolled up my sleeves and built an end-to-end system to tackle these problems.
+The key was using modern cloud-native tools and AI in a way that made sense for the medical domain—not just because they're trendy, but because they solve real problems.

+What I ended up with is a pipeline that handles everything: it automatically pulls in data, understands what it means (thanks to semantic search), validates accuracy, and lets researchers ask questions like they're talking to a colleague instead of a database.

 {{< figure src="images/alto_nivel.png" alt="System Architecture" caption="High-level architecture of the medical research data pipeline" >}}

-### Key Features

-The system delivers several critical capabilities:
+### What It Can Do

+Here's what makes this system tick:

-- **Medical Domain Optimization**: Uses specialized BERT models trained on medical literature for accurate text understanding
+- **Medical Domain Optimization** – I used specialized BERT models that were actually trained on medical literature.
+This makes a huge difference when dealing with clinical terminology.
-- **Dual Data Collections**: Separate collections for research papers (PubMed) and patient profiles (synthetic diabetes data)
+- **Dual Data Collections** – Separate spaces for research papers (from PubMed) and patient profiles (synthetic diabetes data, because getting real patient data is... complicated).
-- **Advanced Search Capabilities**: Vector search, BM25 keyword search, and hybrid modes with optional reranking
+- **Multiple Search Strategies** – Vector search for semantic similarity, BM25 for keyword matching, and hybrid modes that combine both.
+Plus optional reranking to fine-tune results.
-- **Flexible AI Integration**: Supports OpenAI, Azure OpenAI, and local Ollama models for different deployment scenarios
+- **Flexible AI Backend** – Works with OpenAI, Azure OpenAI, or local Ollama models depending on your needs and budget.
-- **Production-Ready Infrastructure**: Complete automation with Terraform, monitoring, and security considerations
+- **Production-Ready Setup** – Everything automated with Terraform, complete with monitoring and security baked in.

-## Technical Architecture Deep Dive
+## Getting Into the Technical Details

-Let me break down the core components and how they work together to create a seamless medical research platform.
+Let me walk you through how this all fits together.
+Fair warning: we're about to get into the weeds a bit.

-### Infrastructure Layer: Kubernetes on Azure
+### The Foundation: Kubernetes on Azure

-The foundation of the system runs on Azure Kubernetes Service (AKS), providing container orchestration, scalability, and resilience.
-I chose Kubernetes for several reasons:
+The whole system runs on Azure Kubernetes Service (AKS).
+I went with Kubernetes for a few good reasons:

-- **Scalability**: Easily handle varying workloads from batch processing to real-time queries
+- **It scales when you need it** – Whether you're running batch jobs or handling real-time queries, K8s handles it
-- **Service Discovery**: Automatic networking between Airflow, Weaviate, and the Ai agent
+- **Services talk to each other automatically** – No manual configuration for networking between Airflow, Weaviate, and the AI agent
-- **Resource Management**: Efficient allocation of compute and memory for data-intensive tasks
-- **Cloud-Native**: Native integration with Azure services and monitoring tools

-All infrastructure is defined as code using Terraform, making deployments reproducible and version-controlled.
-The Terraform modules handle:
+- **Smart resource management** – When you're dealing with embedding models and large datasets, efficient compute allocation matters
+- **Cloud-native integrations** – Azure plays nice with Kubernetes, making monitoring and management easier

+Everything is infrastructure-as-code using Terraform.
+This was a game-changer for reproducibility.
+I can spin up the entire stack with a single command, and everything is version-controlled:

 ```hcl
 # Key infrastructure components managed by Terraform